 Shoreline Speech Therapy is located at Paddlers Cove on Lake Banook in Dartmouth.
 The clinic is in unit 206 on the second floor of the building.
 Information about how to find the building is located here.

-One of our clinical rooms is available for rent by other health professionals on a part time basis.
-It is best suited for use by psychologists, counselling therapists, or clinical therapists.
+Part of our vision is to create a "neighbourhood" of health professionals.
+One of our clinical rooms is available for rent by other independent health professionals on a part time basis.
+It is best suited for use by psychologists, counselling therapists, clinical therapists, behavioural interventionists, or occupational therapists.
 More information is available here.

 Clients may be referred by their family physician, audiologist, neurologist, early childhood educator, or other health/education professional.
 Clients can also self-refer without a professional.